John Lennon's killer denied parole for the 11th time

 (CNN)The man who shot and killed John Lennon in 1980 was denied parole for the 11th time.

-Mark David Chapman, 65, is serving a 20 years-to-life prison sentence for shooting and killing John Lennon, one of the Beatles and a solo artist in his own right.
+Mark David Chapman, 65, is serving a 20 years-to-life prison sentence for shooting and killing Lennon, one of the Beatles and a solo artist in his own right.

 A spokesperson for the New York State Department of Corrections and Community Supervision told CNN that Chapman had his 11th hearing on August 19 before the Board of Parole.

-Chapman was not granted release and will serve his sentence for at least two more years before his next hearing in August 2022, the spokesperson said.
-The spokesperson also would not provide details on why Chapman was denied release.
+Chapman will serve his sentence for at least two more years before his next hearing in August 2022, the spokesperson said.
+The spokesperson would not provide details on why Chapman was denied release.

-Previous CNN reporting from Chapman's hearing in 2018 said Chapman said he felt "more and more shame" as the years passed.
+CNN reporting from a hearing in 2018 said Chapman said he felt "more and more shame" as the years passed.

-Chapman confessed to shooting and killing Lennon after waiting outside Lennon's apartment building, the Dakota, in Manhattan on December 8, 1980.
-Lennon signed his then newly released "Double Fantasy" album for Chapman hours before Chapman shot Lennon four times in the back upon his return home.
+Chapman colnfessed to shooting and killing Lennon after waiting outside Lennon's apartment building, the Dakota, in Manhattan on December 8, 1980.
+Lennon signed his then newly released "Double Fantasy" album for Chapman hours before Chapman shot him four times in the back upon his return home.

-At the time, Chapman was arrested on the scene without incident and he pleaded guilty to the shooting.
+Chapman was arrested on the scene without incident and he pleaded guilty to the shooting.